 While cribbing and windsucking are very similar behavioral conditions, contrary to popular misconception, they aren’t actually the same thing.
 Cribbing involves a horse ‘biting’ (or resting his top teeth) on a stationary object, such as a fence post or stable door.
 He’ll then use the purchase he has on that to arch his neck and gulp the air.
 Horses that windsuck won’t bite onto anything, they’ll just arch their neck and gulp wherever they are.

 While they are both different conditions horses that windsuck can learn to crib bite and vice versa, horses that crib bite can learn to windsuck, especially if you remove their ability to bite onto anything.
+The same can be said for horses that chew wood.

 What causes a horse to windsuck?